pranita-sawant/1724/README.md

 # Roll No: 1724
-  OOPLab
+List of Programs:
-  Program on Football Game Scenario
+ 1. Program on Football Game Scenario
+ 2. Bubble_Sorting using static methods